-This blog is about how to create high quality eLearning content that will challenge and stretch your staff as they learn.
-We specialise in eLearning of the non-patronising kind, so have a look if you want to create better digital learning content.
+How can you create high quality elearning content that will challenge and stretch your staff as they learn?
+We specialise in eLearning of the non-patronising kind, so read on if you want to create better digital learning content.

 Are most eLearning courses patronising?

 I have a question.
 The last time you ‘took’ an eLearning course or completed any form of in-company digital learning, did you feel patronised or talked down to?